genzellab/RGS14_clusters/Adrian/README.md

 - [x] new_figure_clusters.py`: Displays figure with the 4 clusters in the 3D PCA space.
 ![image](https://github.com/user-attachments/assets/f7707355-9423-40f0-9fb1-5164217abac1)

 - [x] new_figure_clusters_part3.py`: Displays subplot figure with the separate clusters and the combined clusters in the 3D PCA space.
+This script also computers the clusters density peak coordinates.
 ![image](https://github.com/user-attachments/assets/3759c483-b107-419d-a47d-3e9a0e245b3e)

 - [x] new_figure_clusters_part3_rgs.py`: Displays subplot figure with the separate clusters and the combined clusters in the 3D PCA space for the RGS ripples